-Answers will vary.
-Yes.
-Most of the popular cloud-based backup services have clients for all computer platforms.

 Using Backup and Restore to Back Up Data to the Cloud

 Choose a service that fits your needs and backup your copy of your Documents folder to the cloud.
 Notice that Dropbox and OneDrive allow you to create a folder on your computer that acts as a link to the cloud drive.
 Once created, files copied to that folder are automatically uploaded to the cloud by the cloud-service client that is always running.
 This setup is very convenient because you can use any backup tools of your choice to schedule cloud backups.
 To use Windows Backup and Restore to back up your files to Dropbox, follow the steps below: